Al Kelly: Biography

-Born in Kreva, Russia, now Belarus, Kelly started in an act called Nine Crazy Kids, then started performing comic monologues.
+Kelly began his show-business career in 1914, in an act called Nine Crazy Kids, then started performing comic monologues.
 Early in his career, he performed largely in the Borscht Belt.
-When he was performing this stand-up comedy in the 1930s, he fluffed a joke so that it came out as nonsense: this got a good laugh so he made such double-talk the focus of his act and became especially known for this.
+When he was performing this stand-up comedy in the 1930s, he fluffed a joke so that it came out as nonsense: this scrambled dialogue got a good laugh so he made it the focus of his act.